 Play the Game, Skip the Story: The first game seemed to be along the lines of an emotional tale of war and the value of life, but due to the mediocre voice-overs and shoddy script translation, most people outside Japan skip the story of the first Zone of the Enders altogether.

-Porting Disaster: Shockingly, the PlayStation 3 version of The 2nd Runner in the HD Collection suffers from frame-rate stability issues, running around 30-40 FPS whereas the Xbox 360 version can run at most 50-55 FPS until the action really intensifies; the frame-rate on the PlayStation 2 originals still runs better than both versions of the HD Collection, going against their original promise of presenting the games in full 60 FPS.
-The PlayStation 3 version of the The 2nd Runner was finally addressed in July 2013 with Hexa Drive's 2.0 patch; the downloadable version of The 2nd Runner and the Japanese PlayStation the Best edition copies of Zone of the Enders HD Collection will have the update ready from the get-go.
+Porting Disaster: Shockingly, the PlayStation 3 version of The 2nd Runner in the HD Collection suffers from frame-rate stability issues, running around 30-40 FPS (if not less) whereas the Xbox 360 version can run at most 50-55 FPS until the action really intensifies; the frame-rate on the PlayStation 2 originals still runs better than both versions of the HD Collection, going against their original promise of presenting the games in full 60 FPS.
+The problems in the PlayStation 3 version of the The 2nd Runner was finally addressed in July 2013 with Hexa Drive's 2.0 patch; the downloadable version of The 2nd Runner and the Japanese PlayStation the Best edition copies of Zone of the Enders HD Collection will have the update ready from the get-go.
 Doesn't seem like they care to fix the Xbox 360 version, though...

 The Homing Missiles might help, but can be taxing your sub-energy... unless you're NakedJehuty.

 What an Idiot: Dingo, if you want stop Nohman from killing your old man, yelling "Stop!" while reading the super-fast Jehuty is really stu... oh wait a sec, he really stopped... you two really are an idiots.